KayakProject/KayakProject/README.md

 6. Run the testng.xml file

-### Project Structure
+## Project Structure
+The project structure allows to keep a code more readable and maintainable.
+It means that if the developers of the Kayak website change a locator or text or we decide to update the data we need, we will need to update the code in a single line.
+### Listeners class
-Listeners class: used to add a behavior if a fail test.
-It also take screenshots
+Used to add a behavior if a fail test.
+It also takes screenshots

+### PageObject classes
-PageObject classes: used to add locators and interactions with the elements
+Used to add locators and interactions with the elements

+### Test classes
-Test classes: used to add the methods for tests.
+Used to add the methods for tests.
 It calls methods from the pageObjects classes

-Utilities:
+### Utilities
+#### Common/Mobile/Web utilities
-* Common/Mobile/Web utilities: include methods to handle exceptions and get current date.
+Includes methods to handle exceptions and get current date.

-* JSONReader:

-* StringsReader:

-Resources:
+WARNING: in the PageObject classes, if you need to find an element use `utils.waitForElement(LOCATOR);` instead of `driver.findElement(LOCATOR);`

+#### JSONReader
+Used to enter all data we decided to use in the test cases
+WARNING: if you need to use data in the PageObject classes or Test classes, code `jsonReader.getStringJsonObject("data" + File.separator + "data.json", "KEY USED", "VALUE USED");`

+#### StringsReader
+Used to enter all strings we need to use in the project
+WARNING: to get a String from the strings file, code `stringsReader.readStringsXML("XML NAME OF THE STRING");`

+### Resources
-* data.json:
+#### data.json:
+Stores all the data we chose for the test cases.

-* strings.xml:
+#### strings.xml:
+Stores all string from the website we need.

-* config.properties:
+#### config.properties:
+Stores variables needed for launching a connexion with appium or chrome driver.

+## Git Commands

+## Tips
+- To run tests without opening the Chrome browser, uncomment the line 26 in the class BaseTestWeb
+- Regarding the number of test cases, let's add the number of the test case to link it with the code
+  - Example: `public void test_001_authenticationInvalidUsername(){}`